 The date displayed in the DBox shares the same format setting with the date option field.
 However, the LCD font used in DBox can only display standard Latin characters.
-So on the watch models before fenix 5 and on Venu, if the language is set to something other than English, and the day or month names use non-Latin characters, you might see rectangles instead of the non-supported characters.
+So if the language is set to something other than English on your watch, and the day or month names use non-Latin characters, you might see rectangles instead of the non-supported characters.
 Also, please note that if the length of the date text according to the defined format exceeds the width of the DBox, “–” will be shown instead.
 If this happens, please shorten your desired date format.
 For example, you could use D.M format to show 15.08 or m-d to show 8-15 on the fifteenth of August.

 Steps goal completion bar graph